-Update: April 2016 - At this time our homeschool group is not adding new members.
-Please feel free to drop us an email via the contact page if you have any questions about the group or homeschooling in general, as our emails are always monitored, we will respond.
+We will be keeping the website up.
+Please feel free to drop us an email via the contact page if you have any questions about homeschooling here in Nevada, or if there is anything else homeschool related I may help you with, as our emails are always monitored, we will respond.

 Thanks for stopping by, blessings to you and yours.

 - How do I start homeschooling in NV if my kids are in traditional school?
 You can just remove them from school, however you have 10 days to file a notice of intent form with the school district, which just simply says that you intend to homeschool.
 That form may be found here.
 You have no legal obligation beyond mailing the intent forms.
 They usually send something back, but again if they don't, it's okay, you did your due diligence in sending the form in.
 Just keep a copy of it for your records.
 You will send this along with an "educational plan" to the superintendent of the school district.

 - Where do I get a curriculum plan or how do I develop one for my children?
 You can do a cut and paste from here.
 And as far as developing what you will use with your kids.
 That is entirely up to you.
 There are a lot of different methods for homeschooling, which you can read about here.
 My advice is to keep it simple.
 Especially if you are new to homeschooling.., spend some time just enjoying your kids.
 If you are removing your kids from school I highly recommend reading up on "Deschooling" which can be read in the link for Joyfully Rejoycing down a bit further on the page.